 At QV, I’ve spoken a lot about how important language is.
-Especially colloquial language, because casual terms used day-to-day always originate somewhere.
-Terms do not morph into slurs overnight, and don’t become conversational descriptors out of nowhere.
-It is imperative to not just remember, but to actively recognize them.
+Especially colloquial language, because casual terms used day-to-day always originates somewhere.
+Terms do not morph into slurs overnight and don’t become conversational descriptors out of nowhere.
+It is imperative not just to remember, but to actively recognize them.
 Identity slurs are words and terminology etc. that are slurs in that they describe generally describe what is or could be a person’s identity and are used as synonymous with bad or variations of.
 Saying someone is intolerable is not an identity slur; saying someone is gay in place of intolerable or other descriptive words is an identity slur.
-In my last article I discussed “Gay” and “Fag” as sexuality identity slurs.
+In my last article, I discussed “Gay” and “Fag” as sexual identity slurs.
 Here, I will address “Bipolar” and “Retarded” as disabled identity slurs.

 What you’re saying: Bipolar (e.g. “my dog is so bipolar, she literally barks at nothing all the time.”)

 What you mean: This identity slur is intertwined with “crazy” and “psycho.”
 Bipolar and its derivatives are used colloquially, strangely enough, as a descriptor for both good and bad things.
 More specifically to describe that are erratic and/or unpredictable; an exciting party was “crazy” (good), a roommate is “psycho” (bad), the weather is “bipolar” (unpredictable).